Wednesday, December 30, 2020

 while dog-fierce kids

-fetch to return, return to fetch,
+fetch to return, return to fetch

-the hate tossed between sighs.
+the hate tossed when an adult sighs.

-force them to leave.
+'force them to leave.'

 hours of this.